-Despite their distinctively individual styles and often semi-autobiographical references, they all display a mutual contemporary sensibility towards global concerns such as race, identity, multiculturalism and post-colonial politics.
-Often referencing painters of the past, these artists share an interest in the process of painting itself while simultaneously challenging prevailing artistic orthodoxies, traditional techniques and use of materials.
+Despite their distinctively individual styles and often semi-autobiographical references, these artists all display a mutual contemporary sensibility towards global concerns such as race, identity, multiculturalism and post-colonial politics.
+Often referencing painters of the past, they share an interest in the process of painting itself while simultaneously challenging prevailing artistic orthodoxies, traditional techniques and use of materials.

 Born in Scotland and raised in Canada and Trinidad, Peter Doig (b.
 1959) is internationally recognized as one of the most inventive painters working today.
 His vividly colourful, expressive paintings elide past and present, personal and shared memories, the actual and the imagined, representation and abstraction.